-Emerson (Birgitta) Österberg is the founder and Principal Psychologist of Healthy Minds Happy Kids (HMHK).
-She has specialisations in both Clinical and Educational & Developmental Psychology.
+Emerson (Birgitta) Österberg is the founder and Principal Psychologist of Healthy Minds Happy Kids (HMHK). they have specialisations in both Clinical and Educational & Developmental Psychology.
 Emerson founded HMHK in 2009 and has made it our practice’s mission to provide caring, personalised, exceptional, evidence-based, psychological services to young people, their families and people working with young people.
-In addition to her role as a clinician, Emerson is also responsible for the management of our practice and our team.
-To ensure that your family receives the best possible service, she acquaints herself with your child and family, even if she is not personally responsible for treating your family.
+In addition to their role as a clinician, Emerson is also responsible for the management of our practice and our team.
+To ensure that your family receives the best possible service, they acquaints themself with your child and family, even if they is not personally responsible for treating your family.
 Emerson also oversees the creation of all the group programs being created and delivered by other members of our team.

 Emerson is devoted to improving the lives of young people.
-She is friendly, caring and enthusiastic.
+They is friendly, caring and enthusiastic.
 Her empathy, positive attitude, determination and motivational skills help her to understand and engage with very young children, children and adolescents.
-She uses a range of treatments, depending on your child’s individual needs, including: cognitive-behavioural therapy, acceptance and commitment therapy, behavioural interventions (including parenting skills and exposure therapy), emotion recognition, emotion regulation skills development, self-compassion and social skills development.
+They uses a range of treatments, depending on your child’s individual needs, including: cognitive-behavioural therapy, acceptance and commitment therapy, behavioural interventions (including parenting skills and exposure therapy), emotion recognition, emotion regulation skills development, self-compassion and social skills development.

 Emerson has extensive experience assessing and treating children for a wide range of psychological and educational concerns, including, but not limited to: anxiety (including fears/phobias), depression (including grief/loss), anger, self-esteem, abuse/trauma, challenging behaviours (including Attention Deficit/Hyperactivity Disorder and Oppositional Defiance Disorder), emotion recognition and regulation, social skills concerns (including social skills deficits, bullying, social anxiety, assertiveness, and making and keeping friends), learning disorders (including dyslexia and dyscalculia), Autism Spectrum Disorder, intellectual disability, giftedness and school refusal.
-She also offers comprehensive services for more challenging and complex presenting concerns that involve dual diagnoses, significant mental illnesses and environmental factors that significantly impact children’s functioning.
+They also offers comprehensive services for more challenging and complex presenting concerns that involve dual diagnoses, significant mental illnesses and environmental factors that significantly impact children’s functioning.
 Emerson is also passionate about provide a safe space, support and intervention for young people and thier families identifying as LGBTIQA.